enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ```

-Our full todo list with most features should be working now.
+Our full todo list with most features are in place now.
 We just need to add the css for the list and item components.
 To do this copy the following css blocks to inside the todo-list and todo-item elements inside the `<style>` block.